 Call For Papers: WISARD 2007

-A workshop in COMSWARE 2007
+A Workshop in COMSWARE 2007

 Preamble

-This workshop is the result of several conversations with faculty, students, and industry personnel on improving the state of technology and research in the developing world.
+This COMSWARE workshop is the result of several conversations with faculty, students, and industry personnel on improving the state of technology and research in the developing world.

 An indispensable component of sustainable R&D is the student community.
 Therefore, an important goal of this workshop is to encourage student participation.
-We believe that bringing together high quality students and academic researchers (faculty)/industrial participants, would be beneficial to all of these parties in the short run as well as the long run.
+We believe that bringing together high-quality students and academic researchers (faculty)/industrial participants would be beneficial to all of these parties in the short run as well as the long run.

-The first annual workshop on “WIreless Systems: Advanced Research and Development” (WISARD 2007) will provide a platform for researchers from both academia and industry to present and discuss high quality research and development in the area of wireless systems.
+The first annual workshop on “WIreless Systems: Advanced Research and Development” (WISARD 2007) will provide a platform for researchers from both academia and industry to present and discuss high-quality research and development in the area of wireless systems.
 To uphold quality, the workshop will be highly selective.
 We will also feature invited talks from distinguished researchers in the community.
 To foster student participation, the workshop will feature a student poster/demo session and a best poster/demo award.

 Authors are invited to submit papers presenting new research covering all layers of the protocol stack: physical to application.
 Submissions must be unpublished, original, and of high quality.
 They should not be currently under review for publication in any other venue.
 We especially encourage submissions on wireless systems targeted for the developing world.
 Topics of interest include, but are not limited to: